Dr. Sara Kauko

-I accompanied the task team from Bom Retiro’s health center, Time Verde, a few times a week as they visited and attended to patients in their homes.
+I accompanied the task team from Bom Retiro’s health center a few times a week as they attended to patients in their homes.
 Wearing my anthropologist’s hat, I was drawn to learning more about the patients’ backgrounds and present lives.
-Wearing my photographer’s hat, I let my camera document these patient rounds and the life in the neighborhood.
+Wearing my photographer’s hat, I documented these patient rounds and at the same time, the life in the neighborhood.

-As a Spanish speaker, I learnt Portuguese quite easily.
+As a Spanish speaker, I learned Portuguese rather easily.
 My camera often mediated my interactions with people, which helped me to learn more.
 The time I spent in Bom Retiro eventually turned into an archive of hundreds of images and a photographic exhibition on one of the health center’s walls.

-I am finishing my doctoral dissertation on the relationship between socioeconomic mobility, race, and entrepreneurialism in northern Argentina.
-The difference between the vertical megalopolis of Sao Paulo and the flat provincial city where I do research is colossal.
+I wrote my doctoral dissertation on the relationship between socioeconomic mobility, race, and entrepreneurialism in northern Argentina, and graduated in the spring 2020.
+The difference between the vertical megalopolis of Sao Paulo and the flat provincial city in Argentina where I conduct research is colossal.
 Yet in both places, the human experience of ethno-racial exclusion and aspirations for upward mobility can be remarkably similar.
 Those similarities intrigue me.
-I plan to go back to Argentina’s Portuguese-speaking neighbor someday to explore them further.
+I hope to go back to Argentina’s Portuguese-speaking neighbor someday to explore them further.

 To learn more about my work, please visit my academic homepage.